 We use Lambivac at a dosage rate of 2.0ml per alpaca regardless of size and age.
 The injection is given sub cutaneously.

 We vaccinate the whole herd in March and September.
-We also like to vaccinate pregnant females a month before unpacking so that the cria will benefit.
 Cria are then vaccinated at 1 month old, two months old and then every 6 months with the rest of the herd.

 Vitamin A D & E is something that we give to our alpacas during the winter.
 This is due to the lack of sunlight in this country.
 In their native South America alpacas living at altitude get a healthy dose of strong sunshine all year round which produces their natural vitamins.
 In the UK we need to supplement the alpacas with vitamins A D & E. Failure to do so, particularly young cria may lead to rickets and ultimately death.
-We use an injectible A D & E which we administer sub cutaneously from November to March.
-We also give it to cria at 2 months of age.
-The dosages we use are as follows: Cria 0.5ml; Weanlings 1.0ml; Adults 1.5ml.
+We use an injectible A D & E which we administer sub cutaneously from October to April.

 If in any doubt about any medication it is best to seek advice from another alpaca breeder or your vet, simply ignoring the situation and doing nothing is the wrong thing, your alpacas rely on you.